 In the first year of our leukemia journey, my soul, my mind, and my spirit desperately needed quiet time to find peace and re-charge.
-I confess to loving going to the spa, however, my getaways weren’t just about spa weekends.
+I confess to having a love-affair with the spa, however, my getaways weren’t just about getting a deep tissue massage.
 I traveled to several destinations where I didn’t give a single thought to laying in a treatment room.
 Don’t get me wrong, I’m not one to turn down a spa day, but it really isn’t my sole motivation for respite travel.

 Travel teaches you to be Grateful

-No, motherhood has not been easy, but when I travel, I’m constantly reminded that others have it much worse.
 I am thankful that my son has survived.
 I’m also grateful that I have the good fortune to travel.
-Many families facing mounting medical bills for cancer or autism (yes, we’re dealing with that too) are limited to weekend visits with relatives.
+Many families facing mounting medical bills whether for cancer or autism are limited when it comes to long-distance or overseas trips.